tsamaya/opencage-api-client-nextjs-test/README.md

 To learn more about OpenCage, take a look at the following resources:

 - [Geocodging API Documentation](https://opencagedata.com/api) - learn about OpenCage API.
-- [Learn about OpenCage integration](https://opencagedata.com/sdks) - a comprehensive list tutorial.
+- [Learn about OpenCage integration](https://opencagedata.com/sdks) - a comprehensive list of tutorials.

 ## Contributing